aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 }
 ```

-An HTTP 202 response code will also be returned if the processing is launched.
+An HTTP 202 response code will also be returned if processing is launched.

 To see processing status of a DICOM fileset, send a GET request in the form: